radius-project/radius/docs/content/user-guides/tutorials/webapp/webapp-initial-deployment/index.md

    - Add a todo item
    - Mark a todo item as complete
    - Delete a todo item

-6. When you're done testing press CTRL+C to terminate the port-forward.

 <br>{{< button text="Next: Add a database to the app" page="webapp-add-database.md" >}}